GreptimeTeam/greptimedb/docs/rfcs/2023-12-22-enclose-column-id.md

 # Motivation
 `ColumnId` is an identifier for columns.
 It's assigned by meta server, stored in `TableInfo` and `RegionMetadata` and used in region engine to distinguish columns.

-At present, Both Frontend, datanode and Metasrv are aware of `ColumnId` but it's only used in region engine.
+At present, Both Frontend, Datanode and Metasrv are aware of `ColumnId` but it's only used in region engine.
 Thus this RFC proposes to remove it from Frontend (mainly used in `TableInfo`) and Metasrv.

 # Details